redbrick/docs-old/docs/procedures/policies.md

 ## Admin Account Priviliges

-By default, all admin accounts will be placed in the root group for su access and the log group for read access to system logs.
+By default, all admin accounts will remain the same as the rest of the committee.
+Each admin will recieve a local account on each machine that will be in the root group.
+This allows you to log on if ldap goes down.
 Accounts should not be placed into any other 'system' or priviliged accounts (e.g. pgsql, mail, news, etc.) but by all accounts (hah, bad pun!) can be placed into useful groups (e.g. cvs, webgroup, helpdesk etc.)

 ## Root account